ciren/cilib/docs/usage/gbestpso.md

 get ready first.
 The most obvious should be that there needs to be some kind of problem, upon which we will be executing the `GBestPSO`.

-As the very first step, we need to get the needed imports in scope:
+As the first step, we need to get the needed imports in scope:

 ```scala mdoc:silent
 import cilib._